Pekwerike/MintBankICR/README.md

 # MintBankICR
-Mint Bank Intelligent Card Reader (MintBankICR) utilizes cutting edge machine learning algorithms to perform optical character recognition to read out personal information from a user credit/debit card.
+Mint Bank Intelligent Card Reader (MintBankICR) utilizes cutting edge machine learning algorithms to perform optical character recognition to extract out meta data from a user credit/debit card.

 ## How it works?
-MintBankICR utilizes Google’s machine learning expertise no mobile to perform text recognition on the scanned card.
+MintBankICR employs Google’s machine learning expertise on mobile to perform text recognition on the scanned card.
 Then MintBankICR extracts the card number and performs a network request to https://binlist.net/ to get information about the card.

 ## Architecture pattern